Knoxville

 Explore available positions across multiple specialties and regions.
 We believe in offering opportunities for everyone, and our job search tool makes it easy for you to filter through opportunities by location, position, and more.

-CORA Physical Therapy is hiring a Physical Therapist (PT) with a degree from a CAPTE-accredited program and a valid PT license to provide hands-on care, evaluate patients, and develop personalized treatment plans in our outpatient clinics.
-Key qualifications include a passion for learning and collaboration, and the comprehensive benefits package features competitive pay, medical and dental insurance, student loan assistance, tuition reimbursement, and professional development opportunities.
+CORA Physical Therapy seeks a Physical Therapist (PT) with a degree from a CAPTE-accredited program and current state licensure to provide hands-on care, evaluate patients, and develop personalized treatment plans in an outpatient setting.
+Ideal candidates will have a passion for learning and collaboration; a comprehensive benefits package includes competitive pay, medical and dental insurance, student loan assistance, tuition reimbursement, and relocation options.

 Please click below to clear your search and try again.